bsuvonov/pokedex/README.md

 # Pokedex
 ## Description
 A pokedex simulation CLI app.
-This project uses is mainly a Go practice with APIs, and uses [PokéAPI](https://pokeapi.co/).
+This project is mainly a Go practice with APIs, and uses [PokéAPI](https://pokeapi.co/).

 ## How to Use This Project
 Run commands below to download the project: